 Logs

-Mission Control provides centralized logging in its Control Plane.
+Mission Control provides centralized logging in its control plane.
 A centralized location allows querying for errors, monitoring messages, and finding root causes to issues.

-Logging is configured during the installation of Mission Control.
+For KOTS-based installations, you configure logging during the installation of Mission Control.

 Architecture